-Veterans Day is an official United States holiday (coinciding with Remembrance Day) that honors people who have served in the U.S. Armed Forces.
+Veterans Day is an official United States holiday (coinciding with Remembrance Day) that honours people who have served in the U.S. Armed Forces.
 Logan himself is a US veteran and author whom I met though his peacemaking efforts as founder of Centurion’s Guild.
-Logan has been at the forefront of campaigns to legalise selective concienscious objection for US Military personel.
+Logan has been at the forefront of campaigns to legalise selective conscientious objection for US Military personnel.

 Through Centurions Guild, Logan ran a 10 day blog series from All Saints till Veterans Day, each day featuring a soldier saint.
 Even where Logan’s views do not entirely coincide with my own I find him extremely thought provoking and I’m sure you will too.
 As a peacemaker who has actively served in wartime, his words come with an authenticity and immediacy that few can match.
 He’s the soldier saint I have learned to listen to.
 Here are the links to the articles:

 - Camillus of Lellis – The First Red Cross

 - Pachomius of Thebes – Monasticism “With Friends”

 - Joan of Arc – Women in Combat

 - Sergius Bacchus – Out of the Closet and Into the

 - John Vianney – Patron of Priests (and War Protesters)

 - Ignatius of Loyola – Obey (God)

 - Francis of Assisi – Stigmatized, Stressed Out Soldier Saint